juanmsuarez/RL-capsule-landing/README.md

 The agent flies the capsule towards the landing zone, but it can't land.
 ![training-2](https://user-images.githubusercontent.com/7390500/159094674-3df1969f-f2d6-4c4d-9596-bbf7fa03c3f7.gif)
 ### ~20M steps
-The agent can land the capsule when the initial conditions are favorable.
+The agent can land the capsule, but only when the initial conditions are favorable.
 ![training-3](https://user-images.githubusercontent.com/7390500/159094957-2576db9e-0aad-4e3e-8ead-c362b6a16a58.gif)
 ### ~30M steps
 The agent lands the capsule in most cases, but it can still crash and it's somewhat inefficient.
 ![training-4](https://user-images.githubusercontent.com/7390500/159095115-2d98a344-ad2b-4d14-8e8e-b1ee820dd086.gif)
 ### ~40M steps
-The agent learned to land the capsule in every situation, following an efficient policy.
+The agent learned to land the capsule in all the situation tested, minimizing the number of steps required.
 ![training-5](https://user-images.githubusercontent.com/7390500/159095446-1aa13d56-e404-4773-a2fe-99aaf58bfe02.gif)
 ### Cumulative reward
 ![image](https://user-images.githubusercontent.com/7390500/159065012-fb1c8466-59b6-4138-a403-8443fd9fe2aa.png)